 In essence, it’s the virtual version of the first handshake you give to a recruitment manager.
 Therefore, your letter of application must sound profound and shine an irresistible first impression on the reader.

+According to a recent survey by Resume Genius, 83% of hiring managers say a strong cover letter can help an otherwise weak candidate land an interview, while 51% say a poorly written cover letter can ruin a strong candidate’s chances.
 Because a cover letter can make or break your chance to proceed to the interview stage, it’s crucial to spend quality time crafting one before sharing it with the decision-makers.

 True, you may be good at whatever post you’re eyeing, but do you have what it takes to craft a convincing letter?